Seven Keys (game show): Game play

-Each turn ended when the contestant either answered a question correctly, landed on a Safe space while moving in either direction, or advanced to a space for a question they had already answered.
+Each turn ended when the contestant either answered a question correctly, landed on a Safe space while moving in either direction, or landed on a space for a question they had already answered.

 All question spaces on the board were of the same type or category, which changed from one game to the next.
 Examples of categories included filling in the middle initial of a famous person's name; stating whether a given animal lived on land, in air, or in the sea; and naming the missing celebrity in a pair.

 The final space on the path was marked "Keys."
 If the contestant spun a number on the "Steps" or "Bonus" dial that was greater than or equal to the number of steps needed to reach it, they won the game and earned the right to choose one key from a group of seven.
 Each key corresponded to a different prize, one of which was a large package personalized to match the contestant's interests, and the prizes (or pictures of them) were behind glass doors secured with padlocks.
 The contestant had to make a choice to play again in the hope of earning more keys; or to stop, choose the appropriate number of keys, and win whatever prizes they unlocked.

 Contestants left the show after deciding to stop, earning all seven keys and winning every available prize, or failing to complete the path within 15 turns.
 In this last case, they forfeited all their keys and received only a consolation prize.